afontcu/afontcu.dev/content/blog/small-increment.md

 Yeah, we added a better text input.

 That piece of code is not gonna end up in a museum.
-Such museum would need to feature reaaally weird stuff, to be honest.
+Such a museum would need to feature reaaally weird stuff, to be honest.

 Yet, **we helped someone**.
 You know when we folks say "whatever whatever providing value to users"?
 Well, this is it.